rezagh/software-memes/README.md

 - `Parkinson's law`: work expands so as to fill the time available for its completion
 - Fast is not a requirement because you cannot measure it.
 Quantify your requirements

+# Architecture Non Technical
+- Keep challenging directly and show you care personally
+- As an architect you have to explains things in very simple terms
+- As you step back from people management you have to take more technical leadership and have a stronger voice within the engineering team